Understanding breaks down in different ways, but the impact is the same

 - Errors increase as complexity rises

-Why Information Delivery Alone Isn’t Enough
+Why Information Delivery Alone Doesn’t Solve It

 Most approaches focus on delivering information, not ensuring understanding.